JuCJeff/fetch-dogs-shadcn/README.md

 # 🐶 Shelter Dog Finder

-This is a React application built with Vite and Yarn that helps users search for shelter dogs based on their location and preferences.
+This is a React application built with Vite and pnpm that helps users search for shelter dogs based on their location and preferences.
 Users can enter a city, state, and search radius to find adoptable dogs nearby.
 The app also provides filtering options (by breed, etc.), allows users to favorite dogs, and features a **Generate Match** button to help users find their perfect dog.

 ## 🚀 Features